TIBCOSoftware/flogo/docs/content/development/flows/mapping.md

 }
 ```

-The above mapping indicates that the value of `evt.isbn` from a trigger input should be mapped to the action input named `isbn`.
+The above mapping indicates that the value of `event.isbn` from a trigger input should be mapped to the action input named `isbn`.
 Consider two additional samples, below you will find a mapping to an activity from a `$flow` scoped property, a literal mapping, as well as an object type object mapping.

 Type expression from a flow-scoped property